neetamlimbu/DataStructuresAndAlgorithms/README.md

 ### Numbers

-1. How to swap two numbers without using a temp variable?
-(Solution)
+1. How to swap two numbers without using a temp variable? [(Solution)](https://github.com/neetamlimbu/DataStructuresAndAlgorithms/tree/master/Numbers/SwapTwoNumbers)
 2. How to determine the total ways a stair can be climbed?
 (Solution)
-3. How to accept 2 integers and return remainder (Solution)
+3. How to accept 2 integers and return remainder? [(Solution)](https://github.com/neetamlimbu/DataStructuresAndAlgorithms/tree/master/Numbers/ReturnRemainder)
 4. How to check if the entered number is Armstrong number?
 (Solution)
-5. How to find GCD and LCM?
-(Solution)
+5. How to find GCD and LCM? [(Solution)](https://github.com/neetamlimbu/DataStructuresAndAlgorithms/tree/master/Numbers/LCMAndGCD)
 6. How to check if a number is prime or not?
 (Solution)
 7. How to check if a number is palindromic or not?
 (Solution)
 8. How to solve FizzBuzz problem?
 (Solution)